mlandauer/cuttlefish/README.md

 * [cuttlefish.io](https://cuttlefish.io)
 * [github.com/mlandauer/cuttlefish](https://github.com/mlandauer/cuttlefish)

-Cuttlefish is a lovely, easy to setup transactional email server
+Cuttlefish is a lovely, easy to set up transactional email server

 Sending a few emails from your app is easy.
 Sending lots becomes painful.
 There are so many hidden gotchas.
 Do your emails get delivered?
 Are you being considered a spammer?
 What about all those bounced emails?